cfpb/Metro2/README.md

 **How to deploy**
 1. Prepare a branch that has the changes you wish to make.
 2. In that branch, make any updates to the `buildspec.yaml` file to customize your deployment.
-(See [Dev branch automation](#dev-branch-automation) below for details)
+(See [CodeBuild automation](#codebuild-automation) below for details)
 3. Push your branch to the `dev` branch of this repo.
 4. AWS CodeBuild will automatically run the buildspec code, which builds and deploys Metro2 to the Dev-Internal cluster.
 5. The app will be available at `https://INTERNAL/` (if using the `metro` release), or `https://[release-name]-eksINTERNAL/` (if you specified a release name)